nphilbrook/terraform-vault-bu-namespace/README.md

 # terraform-vault-bu-namespace
 This is a module for creating a Business Unit namespace on HashiCorp Vault.
-It is intended to be called from the `hcp-vault-admin-terraform` repository, and created namespaces will live under either the `testing` or `live` namespace, depending on which workspace was used to create it (`hcp-vault-admin-terraform-testing` or `hcp-vault-admin-terraform-admin-live`).
+It is intended to be called from the `hcp-vault-admin-terraform` repository, and created namespaces will live under either the `testing` or `live` namespace, depending on which workspace was used to create it (`hcp-vault-admin-terraform-testing` or `hcp-vault-admin-terraform-live`).

 <!-- BEGIN_TF_DOCS -->
 ## Requirements